 The new building, the Kantor Centre of Excellence for children’s mental health is a purpose-built space where leading neuroscientists and practitioners in mental health, social care and education will work together with children and young people to transform mental health for them and their families.
 At the heart of the new centre is the ground-breaking Pears Family School, a school for children who have been excluded from mainstream education.

-Professor Peter Fonagy, Chief Executive of the Anna Freud Centre, who is also one of the leading brains of Duchess’ early years intervention steering group(sitting on the left side of Catherine in above picture), says: “Childhood mental health disorders have reached unacceptably high levels.
-As a society, we have a moral imperative to drive change on children’s mental health.
+Professor Peter Fonagy, Chief Executive of the Anna Freud Centre, who is also one of the leading brains of Duchess’ early year’s intervention steering group(sitting on the left side of Catherine in the above picture), says: “Childhood mental health disorders have reached unacceptably high levels.
+As a society, we have a moral imperative to drive change in children’s mental health.
 Opening our new building is our contribution to this – giving parents, communities and practitioners the skills, knowledge and support to help children build their health and wellbeing, and the confidence to seek professional help when needed.”

 During the visit, Catherine met with children and families participating in music class at the school.

-Marking the opening, Duchess addressed the gathering.
+Marking the opening, The Duchess addressed the gathering.